 |No of Papers||1 – General Studies (150 marks)|

-Marks of paper be consider for qualifying candidate for the mains exam.
+- Marks of paper be considered for qualifying candidates for the mains exam.

 General Science (General understanding of science, including matters of everyday observation and experience).
 The questions on Science and Tech will be such that they do not require subject specialization.